zachallaun/notes/art-metaobject-protocol/1-how-clos-is-implemented.md

 - **What does it mean to change an instance's class?**

-In effect, the instance is used to initialize a new instance of the new class, wile still retaining its identity and shared slot values.
+In effect, the instance is used to initialize a new instance of the new class, while still retaining its identity and shared slot values.
 Slots that aren't common to both classes, though, will be dropped.

 ## Representing Generic Functions